shimaore/tough-rate/test/data.coffee.md

         it 'should route emergency numbers with multiple destinations', -> ready.then ->
-            router = new Router {
+            router = new Router cfg = {
               gateway_manager: gm
               provisioning
               ruleset_of
               default_outbound_route:'default'
             }
+            use = [
-            router.use require '../middleware/setup'
+              '../middleware/setup'
-            router.use require '../middleware/ruleset'
+              '../middleware/ruleset'
-            router.use require '../middleware/emergency'
+              '../middleware/emergency'
-            router.use require '../middleware/routes-gwid'
+              '../middleware/routes-gwid'
-            router.use require '../middleware/routes-carrierid'
+              '../middleware/routes-carrierid'
-            router.use require '../middleware/flatten'
+              '../middleware/flatten'
-            router.init()
+            ].map (m) -> require m
+            router.use m for m in use
+            cfg.use = use
+            serialize cfg, 'init'
             .then ->
               router.route call_ '336718', '330112', 'paris'
           .then (ctx) ->